artyMh/live-list-test-excersise/README.md

 - `apps/backend` - backend part of application, containing business and WebSocket logic
 - `apps/frontend` - frontend part of application, works with backend
-- `packages/core` - code & logic, which is shared between frontend and backend (DTOs, etc)
+- `packages/core` - things which are shared between multiple apps (DTOs, etc)

 ## What could be better

+- Create eslint-config
+- Create typescript-config
-- Add better toast messages with usernames and items
+- Add turborepo
+- Update to React v19
+- Migrate from Mantine to Shadcn
 - Add handler for offline
 - Add disconnect button
+- Add leave page handler to make an websocket event
 - Add route layout elements & add handle for 404?
+- Add better toast messages with usernames and items
 - Add `eslint-plugin-jsx-a11y`
 - Use `zod` for object schema validator (and possibly add it to `core`?) ?
   - https://github.com/mantinedev/mantine-form-zod-resolver/issues/2